lkodinsson/MARS/Basic/PHB.md

 Weapons are the means to inflict attacks upon opponents using combat skills.
 Weapons exist in multiple categories named after the combat skill required to use them.
 There is also a category of basic weapons, which can be used by anyone trained in any of the combat skills.
 Weapons will have both a listed damage roll value, and a damage type.
 Some creatures and armours may be weaker to certain damage types.
 Although unarmed attacks are not actually made with weapons, they are listed under the unarmed weapon category.

-Click [here](/Basic/Equipment.md#weapons) for the specific rules for weapons and weapon features.
+Click [here](/Basic/Equipment.md#weapons) for the rules for weapons and weapon features.
+Click [here](/Medieval/Equipment.md#weapons) for the rules and tables for medieval weapons.

 ### Armour